kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 simple abstraction, you give yourself some flexibility in the future.
 For instance, you can easily expand and return cached data that otherwise would need to be fetched from some remote server.
-If you did not add the getter and setter, now you have an application that allows access to all their internals and it is much more difficult to do this update since you did not encapsulate your behaviour.
+If you did not add the getter and setter, you would have a class that allows access to its internals and new programmers can change internal state that should not have been modified.
-Another typical example is adding validation when setting an attribute.

 Let's show a concrete scenario: assume that the application you are building uses an external API (Google) to fetch data from nearby restaurants and you map